 The Celtic triple spiral or triskele is sometimes called the spiral of life.
 Discovered in the Newgrange site the spiral (or “tri-spiral”) design is engraved on the stone in front of the entrance and represents one of the most famous Irish Megalithic scribings.
 The triskelion is an ancient magical symbol for many cultures.
 Most consider the symbol as a Celtic design, it actually appeared in Ireland over 2,500 years prior to the arrival of the Celts.
 The triskelion symbol appears in many early cultures, the first in Malta (4400–3600 BCE) and in the astronomical calendar at the famous megalithic tomb of Newgrange in Ireland built around 3200 BCE, Mycenaean vessels, on coinage in Lycia, and on staters of Pamphylia (at Aspendos, 370–333 BCE) and Pisidia.
 Celtic interpretations include the matriarchal maiden/mother/crone, future/past/present, sun/moon/earth and for later Christians father/son/holy ghost among many other interpretations.
 The differences lay in the intent of the symbol, and the tribe that was using it at the time in Celtic history.
 The negative space in the center of this symbol symbolizes the center of all influences.
 In personal ritual, it could represent the self at the center of trinity influences.
 In a tribe, the center is the heart of the people with the three elements creating an unbreakable union.

-Cup and ring marks or cup marks are a form of prehistoric art commonly found in the Atlantic seaboard of Europe and a few examples in Mesoamerica.
-According to Lambert, in most of the Mesoamerican sites with cup-and-ring marks, the designs occur in areas of privileged access or sacred areas.
+Cup and ring marks or cup marks are a form of prehistoric art commonly found in the Atlantic seaboard of Europe, a few examples in Mesoamerica and in Brasil at Pedra Preta.
+In most of the Mesoamerican sites with cup-and-ring marks, the designs occur in areas of privileged access or sacred areas.
 For instance, both of the carved boulders from Totomixtlahuaca and Ayotoxtla in Guerrero were situated within a few hundred meters of sacred caves that continued to be used during seasonal rituals.
 At Chalcatzingo, MCR–17 was found near the central plaza but next to Terrace 2, the location of an elite residence.
 Smith and Walker have suggested that cup-and-ring marks might be symbolically linked to water, having sacred associations in late prehistoric society.
 As evidence, they noted that a number of the larger cups, which they refer to as basins, would have collected rain water.
 They believed that cup-and-ring markings looked like the ripples produced when raindrops hit water.
 The petroglyph from Little Petroglyph Canyon shows a natural depression in the rock and water stains suggesting that water settled there after a rain.
 This may be a modified cup and rings or possibly a human hand catching the rain.
 In either case I think it is reasonable to associate this petroglyph with water in a symbolic/sacred context.

 I recognize the rock art examples from Europe are not petroglyphs but the symbols they convey are relevant and the older petroglyphs are often carved deeply into the stone.
 I hope you enjoyed this post, there are more petroglyphs to come, please leave a comment.